 Correos is Spain's national postal service.

-Spanish (Castellano) and Galician (Galego) are the two official languages in Santiago.
+Spanish (Castellano) and Galician (Galego) are both official languages in Santiago.

 Learning a few basic phrases significantly helps your interactions.